soapproject/koikatsu-hamster/README.md

 This program is designed to organize image files for Koikatsu and related games into corresponding folders based on game type, character type, and character gender.
 It processes PNG files from a directory, extracts metadata, and moves the images into appropriate subfolders for easy categorization.

 ## How It Works
-1. The program scans a specified directory and its subdirectories for PNG files.
+1. The program scans current directory and its subdirectories for PNG files.
 2. It excludes directories that match game names defined in the `GameType` enum.
 3. For each found PNG file, the program extracts metadata to determine:
     - **Game Type** (e.g., Koikatu, RoomGirl)